eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 2. Find the Time Away section and choose to schedule time away.

-3. Pick your mode: allow item sales (listings stay live, dispatch time extended) or pause item sales (fixed price listings unavailable to buy).
+3. Pick your mode: allow item sales (listings stay live and eligible estimated delivery dates update) or pause item sales (fixed price listings unavailable to buy).

 4. Set your start and end dates.
 Be generous on both ends: start it the day before you actually leave, and end it the day after you are genuinely back at the packing bench, not the day your flight lands.